 Types of Chartered Building Surveyors

 The type of chartered building surveyor required depends on the specific needs of a property or project.
-Here are some common specialisations:
+Here are some common specializations:

 Residential Surveyors: Beyond the Basics